utah-explainability/utah-explainability.github.io/index.md

 * ...have some familiarity with [pytorch](https://pytorch.org/),
 * ...are acquainted with Deep Learning 101.

-If you completed CS 5353/6353 (Deep Learning) or CS 5340/6340 (Natural Language Processing) or CS 5350/6350 (Machine Learning), I expect you will be able to keep up.
+If you completed CS 5353/6353 (Deep Learning) or CS 5340/6340 (Natural Language Processing) or CS 5350/6350 (Machine Learning), we expect you will be able to keep up.

 **<span style="color: black;">My advice.</span>** If you are interested in the course, **give it a  try**.
 We will spend the first two weeks going over the background and have a graded programming assignment about it.
 If you struggle with the background concepts and the first homework, you can withdraw---students may drop a course within the first two weeks of a given semester without any penalties.

 **<span style="color: black;">Revisiting/polishing your knowledge.</span>** You can prepare by:

 1. There are a ton of Python resources for people with some programming experience.
 Check them out [here](https://wiki.python.org/moin/BeginnersGuide/Programmers).
-Maybe [this one](https://www.learnpython.org/).
+My colleagues suggest https://www.learnpython.org/ and https://diveintopython3.net/ .

 2. Math and machine learning basics are nicely covered in the first part of the [Deep Learning book](https://www.deeplearningbook.org/).
 Obviously, you can use the same book to familiarize yourself with deep learning, especially with the contents of Chapter 6 and Chapter 8 that are a must for this course.